Huegoxaga/notes/os/git.md

 - `git config --list` Check all config values.
 - `git gc` cleanup unnecessary files and optimize the local repository in the `.git` folder
 - `git clean -f` Remove untracked files from the working tree
-- `touch .gitignore` Add the filename or folder addresses in the .gitignore file line by line, those files will be ignored by git.
+- `touch .gitignore` Add the filename or folder addresses in the `.gitignore` file line by line, those files will be ignored by git.
+  - [Click here](https://github.com/github/gitignore) to check out `.gitignore` templates for different projects

 #### Managing Staging Area